 Foreign nationals wishing to live and reside in Botswana must apply for work permits and residency according to the Botswana immigration Act and Regulations of 2011.
-Permits are issued the Immigrants Selection Board.

 As per the Botswana Immigration laws, when a foreign national is issued a work permit, the same does not grant the right for residency, therefore, an application for residency permit must submitted.
 The process is simple and usually both applications are submitted simultaneously.
 Unlike other countries with a Critical Skill List, Botswana does not have special permits for individuals with scarce skills.
 As immigration in the country is based on a points system, individuals with critical skills score higher points in the visa evaluation process.

 For individuals wishing to invest in the country either in a new or existing business, the points system is also applicable.
 The points evaluation is based on industry, investment amount, skills and other specific factors.

 For retired persons, there is no practical law that facilitate retired individuals to obtain residency permits.

 Business Visa: Applicable for foreign nationals visiting Botswana for business meetings, business prospecting and conferences.
 Does not allow work.
 Business visas are issued for up to 90 days per calendar year and issued on arrival for most nationalities (please check prior to traveling.
 South African passport holders are visa exempt).

 Visa restricted countries must apply for business visa at a Botswana mission at country of residence prior to travel (e.g. China) or at Immigration Department in Botswana if there is no embassy.